 The research paper covers the method for the literature review and the search terms used.
 A three tiered system is one way of solving the problem.
 First, a traditional fixed route service that suits people with no, or low level limitations.
 Second, fixed route services offering some flexibility with low floor buses.
 The third option is a special transport service.
 The bottom line is that a “one size fits all” is not the answer.

 Implementing an equitable mobility design involves an integrated method to address the weaknesses of traditional design approaches.
 However, this requires a user-centred approach that involves older peoples’ requirements.
-Hence a universal design approach with co-design methods.
+Hence a universal design approach with co-design methods for future transport.

 Several factors impact the mobility of older people: psychological state, health, and physical ability that can vary from day to day.